FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/35_contract/contract_name_service.md

   When a contract version is omitted, such as HelloWorld or HelloWorld.sol, the latest version of the contract is invoked。

-- Contract Interface Name: The name of the contract interface to call。
+- Contract interface name: the name of the contract interface called。

 - Parameters: Determined by contract interface parameters。